Can you take tirzepatide while on antidepressants?

-If you’re considering tirzepatide for weight management or have been prescribed this medication, you might wonder about its compatibility with antidepressants.
-This is a common concern, as many individuals managing their weight may also be treating depression or anxiety with medication.
+If you’re considering tirzepatide or have been prescribed this medication, you might wonder about its compatibility with antidepressants.
+This is a common concern, as many individuals taking tirzepatide may also be treating depression or anxiety with medication.
 Understanding how these medications interact is crucial for your safety and treatment success.

 How Do Tirzepatide and Antidepressants Work?